astroprofsmith/intromodern.github.io/_sources/c5spacetime.md

 blue dot on the $cdt'$ axis), and returns to the location of the observer at some later time.

-Such a setup is illustrated in Figure 5.2.
+Such a setup is illustrated in {numref}`figinterval`.
 The worldline of the (stationary) observer is a vertical red line.
 The red dot is stationary along this line, while the blue dot is off to the side.
 Orange lines represent the worldlines of the light that the observer must send and receive if they are to get information about the blue